-Many learners who are minimally verbal would benefit from access to Augmentative and Alternative Communication (AAC) as a Tier 1 foundational support for:
+Many learners with complex communication needs benefit from Augmentative and Alternative Communication (AAC), including core vocabulary, as a Tier 1 foundational support for:

 - Language and communication

 Have you ever spent time making activity-specific AAC?
 These types of communication supports often include nouns that are only used within that activity.
 This limits the impact and functionality of the communication support.
 Core vocabulary can be used across all activities, environments, and communication opportunities.
 The small set of words or symbols allows for repetition with variety.

 Approximate Time to Read

 Users will have an increased understanding of core vocabulary along with the knowledge and skills to start communicating with all learners today!

 Core vocabulary consists of a small number of powerful words that can be used across all subjects, topics, and environments.
 Approximately 85% of what speaking individuals say could be said with 250-350 words (which includes core words).
 Universal Core vocabulary is a group of 36 words that were selected due to their usefulness in educational settings.
 Core vocabulary can be used to make requests, refusals, gain attention, make comments, and much more!